 Google’s requirements for product titles

-Google has strict requirements for product titles.
-Let's take a look at some of the most important ones:
+Google has strict requirements for product titles and advertisers must adhere to them in order to run Google Shopping ads.
+Let's take a look at some of the most important requirements:

 Google will display as much of your product title as possible, but it will often be shortened.
 So make sure you put the most compelling information at the beginning of your product titles.